elasticpath/react-pwa-reference-storefront/documentation/extending.md

 * Customizable - Add a new feature by creating a new module and adding it to the `module` folder, as opposed to modifying multiple pieces of code throughout the Storefront to create the functionality.
 * Maintainable - The Storefront's modular architecture enables you to make changes, i.e. add new functionality and enhance existing functionality, without breaking the entire system.
 * Debuggable - Debug individual modules to isolate HTML5 Storefront issues, rather than debugging vast amounts of JS code.
-* Updatable - The HTML5 Reference Storefront is under continual development.
+* Updatable - The REACT Reference Storefront is under continual development.
 With your customized features and enhancements coded in distinct modules, you can more easily update the out-of-the-box code without overwriting your custom code.

-**HTML5 Reference Storefront Modules**
+**REACT Reference Storefront Modules**

 ![List of Modules]({{ site.baseurl }}/documentation/img/modulesList.png)